-Sexual Harassment of Men: Its Types and Consequences
+Sexual Harassment of Men: Types, Effects & Symptoms

 What is sexual harassment?

 One common question is, what is sexual harassment?
 Or what does sexual harassment mean?
-To fully understand the effects of sexual harassment on men or the types, you should know sexual harassment meaning.
+To fully understand the effects of sexual harassment on men or the types, you should know and understand the sexual harassment meaning.

 According to Rape Crisis Organisation in the UK, “sexual harassment is any unwanted sexual behavior that makes someone feel angry, offended, scared or humiliated…”